-As designed, the stormwater treatment system includes basins for infiltration of rainfall and stormwater runoff into the soil within the respective subarea designed to meet local and State stormwater treatment standards.
+As designed, the stormwater treatment system consists of six drainage sub-areas.
+Two of the six subareas are substantially pervious (vineyards east and west of the proposed winery building) and would accommodate infiltration of rainfall and stormwater runoff into the soil within the respective subarea.
+The remaining four subareas contain impervious surfaces that include building foundations, asphalt and cement concrete walkways, and paved vehicle parking and drive aisles.
+The four subareas with substantial impervious surfaces would each be graded to drain into four bioretention basins (one per subarea).
 Stormwater would be temporarily held in each basin in order to allow the water to percolate back into the soil, where pollutants would be naturally filtered out through landscaping and layers of engineered soil that is specially designed for stormwater treatment.
 Thus, the proposed system is designed to manage both the quantity and quality of stormwater runoff.
-The basins would be underlain with perforated pipe that would collect the filtered runoff and convey it through the on-site drainage system to a rock outfall, from which water would ultimately release overland, consistent with pre-construction conditions.
+Three of the basins would be underlain with perforated pipe that would collect the filtered runoff and convey it through the on-site drainage system to a rock outfall, from which water would ultimately overland flow into the vineyard rows, consistent with pre-construction conditions; runoff from the fourth basin would be conveyed by underground pipe to a pre-existing stormwater detention pond near the western boundary of the site.

 Other permanent control measures have also been proposed by the applicant and are also intended to reduce the potential for pollutants to enter the storm drain system.
 Such permanent control measures include appropriate plant selection and other structural pest management measures; labeling of storm drain inlets to advise against dumping; plumbing of non-storm discharges such as fire sprinkler test water and untreated process wastewater to the sanitary wastewater treatment system; and paving and covering of refuse storage and crush pad areas.
-If the proposed project is approved, prior to issuance of a certificate of occupancy for the winery building, the property owner would be required to execute an agreement ensuring that the owner and subsequent property owners would maintain the on-site stormwater system and stormwater quality measures in perpetuity.
+If the proposed project is approved, and prior to issuance of a certificate of occupancy for the winery building, the property owner would be required to execute an agreement ensuring that he and subsequent property owners would maintain the on-site stormwater system and stormwater quality measures in perpetuity.

 In addition to stormwater runoff, wastewater potentially generated from the winery operation would include sanitary wastewater and process wastewater generated from the winemaking process.
-Wastewater is proposed to be treated on-site through a series of septic holding and treatment tanks, and once treated, would be discharged into a subsurface drip system.
+Wastewater is proposed to be treated on-site through a series of septic holding and treatment tanks, and once treated, would be discharged into the vineyard rows as irrigation.

-The project applicant has indicated that bottling of product would occur either on-site, using a mobile bottling truck parked under cover of the proposed work area, or at an off-site bottling facility.
-Use of mobile bottling services can pose a potential for stormwater contamination from product spillage during the wine bottling process; however, as described, bottling would occur under the roof of the work area.
-This work area would incorporate a drain inlet for process wastewater that would be plumbed via underground pipelines to a process wastewater tank.
+The project applicant has indicated that bottling of product would occur either on-site, using a mobile bottling truck parked under cover of the proposed eastern work area, or at an off-site bottling facility.
+Use of mobile bottling services can pose a potential for stormwater contamination from product spillage during the wine bottling process; however, as described, bottling would occur under the roof of the work area on the east side of the building.
+This work area would incorporate a drain inlet for process wastewater that would be plumbed via underground pipelines to a 5,000-gallon process wastewater tank proposed to be installed west of the vineyards.
 This design allows for separation of stormwater from process wastewater, significantly reducing the potential for process wastewater to contaminate stormwater.